-When it comes to toddler transport, it feels like we have a lot of options; a three-wheeler ‘sport’ buggy, the trusty travel system and of course, our latest addition, the YippieYo.
-But we’re still lacking one important addition to our buggy arsenal; a lightweight stroller.
-You know the thing, something for the small trips around town, one to leave in the grandparent’s car or, most importantly, one to take on holiday.
-When we were asked to test and review the Joie Pact lightweight stroller, I thought my luck was in.
-Not only do we get a pushchair to complete our set but I have the perfect excuse to book another holiday.
+Despite being huge buggy fans, we’re still missing one in our arsenal; the compact, travel friendly addition.
+Fully reclining, lightweight strollers perfect for small trips around town, to leave in the grandparent’s car or, most importantly, to take on holiday.
+When we were offered the opportunity to review the Joie Pact buggy, I did a little leap for Joie (joy – geddit?!?).
+Not only do we finally find a pushchair to fill that hole but I have the perfect excuse to book another holiday.
 Here’s how we got on…

-The Joie Pact is designed as a lightweight stroller with a compact fold design.
+The Joie Pact stroller is designed as a lightweight stroller with a compact fold design.
 Created with travel in mind, the Pact weighs in at an impressively light 6kg and folds down to only 52.5 x 56.5 x 24cm.
-Packed full of functionality, the Pact can be fully reclined to a lay flat position, has a huge hood, a decent sized basket and adjustable leg support.
+Packed full of functionality, the Pact stroller can be fully reclined to a lay flat position, has a huge hood, a decent sized basket and adjustable leg support.
 It’s well thought out, easy to fold single-handedly and even includes a rain cover, travel bag and car-seat adaptors as standard.
-That’s right, just like that this little stroller became a travel system.
+That’s right, this little stroller just became a travel system.

 Arriving in a full-colour but tiny box, the immediate fear is that the Pact will take hours to assemble.
 Not so, the Joie Pact is just that tiny when folded.
 Simply clip the wheels in to the frame and clip in the bumper bar and you’re ready to go.
 Inside the box was also a rain cover and adaptors to fit Joie car seats (or others, such as Maxi-Cosi).

-Out and about, the Joie Pact performs well.
+Out and about, during our Joie Pact review sessions, the stroller performs well.
 We’ve taken it everywhere with us over the last six weeks; from the beach to the country lanes.
 The single handed collapse mechanism works smoothly, allowing me to hold my son in one arm and set the buggy up (or put it down) with the other.
 It’s quick, intuitive and really effective – leaving you with a briefcase sized parcel.
 The design means you end up with a metal handle to lift it by or a fabric strap to allow you to carry it over your shoulder; ideal for a busy airport.